codingEzio/codingezio.github.io/src/190125-booknote-on-21-Lessons-for-the-21st-Century.md

+> Booknote on 21 Lessons for the 21st Century
+>> Urgent Issues As We Move Into The Uncharted Territory Of The Future
 <!-- toc -->
-+++
-title = "Booknote on 21 Lessons for the 21st Century" description = "Urgent Issues As We Move Into The Uncharted Territory Of The Future"
-+++

 ### Resources